SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 - The structure is either not captured by any closures, or it's captured only by nonescaping closures.

-..
-XXX
-   Although overlapping access may be safe in other circumstances, the compiler's ability to reason about it is limited.
-   If it can't prove the access is safe, it doesn't allow the access.

 In practice,
 these conditions mean that most access to the properties of a structure